 In an open-book exam, you are allowed access to your textbooks, notes, and other resources.
 However, you mustn’t seek assistance from any person, persons or organisation, or speak to other students about the exam during the submission window for the exam unless your exam paper explicitly states this is allowed.
 For further information see Academic Integrity including plagiarism and cheating.

 Once you have finished, you will submit your work as instructed on your exam paper.
 You can also find instructions for submitting assessments through our video guides and PDF guides.
+You are also advised to allow sufficient time for minor technical issues when submitting your work as you will not be able to submit an attempt after the exam has ended.

 Academic integrity (including plagiarism and cheating)